Uses and users: DWP benefits statistical summary

 1.1 Known Uses of DWP benefit statistics

-The summary (and underlying datasets) are used by DWP for:
+The statistical summary and accompanying Stat-Xplore datasets are used by DWP for:

-- providing the evidence base for assessing the potential effect of policy options
+- providing the evidence base, for public accountability and the historic public record, for assessing the impact of policy decisions

-- answering Parliamentary Questions (PQs) and Freedom of Information (FOI) requests
+- supporting Parliamentary Questions (PQs) and Freedom of Information (FOI) requests

 Outside DWP, the internet based publication mechanism for the Summary means that we cannot understand all the varied uses of these numbers.
-However, through correspondence with stakeholders and use of Google Analytics we do know that the Summary (and underlying datasets) are used for:
+However, through correspondence with external stakeholders and use of Google Analytics we do know that the Summary and Stat-Xplore datasets are used for:

 - providing general information on the benefit system in Great Britain